Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 8
  */
 ```
-> Remark: This example is somewhat contrived: normally you wouldn't allocate an int on the heap.
+> This example is somewhat contrived: normally you wouldn't allocate an int on the heap.

 The int variable n0 defined in line (1) is allocated on the stack; it will automatically be freed at the end of the procedure (here main) it is defined in.
 The n1 variable is created on the heap in line (2) with the `alloc` proc, like this: